 Typical Costs of Fractional and Full-Time CFOs

 Understanding the full cost picture helps you calculate ROI accurately and compare different engagement models.
+When evaluating CFO services, it’s important to consider the direct costs—such as CFO fees and related expenses—as a primary component of your total investment.
 CFO costs vary widely based on your company’s complexity, the scope of work required, and whether you’re hiring fractional expertise or a full-time executive.

 Retainer Ranges